soham7998/HackerRank-assement/README.md

 # HackerRank-assement(Python Basics)
-This was two QUESTIONS to solve in hackerrank Assement to get Certification Of Python Basics Ceritificate [**https://www.hackerrank.com/certificates/deede1168056**]
+This was two Questions to solve in hackerrank Assement to get Certification Of Python Basics  **[CERTFICATE](https://www.hackerrank.com/certificates/deede1168056)**.